Congratulations and welcome to Duke MIDP! Please review this page for information on the next steps you will need to take to join us at Duke.

 Failure to comply will result in the inability to enroll in classes.
 Any students who are outside the U.S. and are unable to comply will be handled on a case-by-case basis.

-MIDP Orientation for Fall 2023 incoming students is from August 21 to 25, 2023.
+MIDP Orientation for Fall 2024 incoming students will be August 19-23, 2024.

 *The MIDP office will use the email address provided on your application until you officially start your classes.
 Please send any updates of your contact information to midpinfo@duke.edu.